-The ball emits infra-red (IR) light of wavelengths in the range 920nm - 960nm, pulsed at a square-wave carrier frequency of 40kHz.
-The ball should have enough ultra bright, wide angle LEDs to minimize unevenness of the IR output.
+The ball emits infra-red (IR) light with wavelengths in the range 920nm - 960nm, and pulsed at a square-wave carrier frequency of 40kHz.
+The ball should have enough ultra bright and wide angle LEDs to minimize unevenness of the IR output.